Why harlequin ladybirds are invading our homes

 Max Barclay, Senior Curator of Beetles at the Museum, says, 'There are a number of species of ladybirds that hibernate in big clusters.
-Ancestrally harlequin ladybirds would probably have hibernated in big clusters in caves, hollow trees
+Ancestrally harlequin ladybirds would probably have hibernated in big clusters in caves, hollow trees and other sheltered places.'

 How to identify a harlequin ladybird

 Ladybirds belong to the family of beetles known as Coccinellidae, of which there are at least 3,500 species worldwide.